Jung Jin-young (singer): 2011–2018: B1A4

 Jung was discovered on Cyworld through a photo of himself posted on the website.
 He trained for roughly two years on singing, composing and acting before joining B1A4.

 Jung was the first member of B1A4 revealed to the public on April 11, 2011.
 The group made their debut stage on April 23, 2011, on MBC's Show!
 Music Core.

 On June 30, 2018, WM Entertainment confirmed that Jung and Baro had left the agency following the end of their contracts.
 Their activities with the group remain in discussion.
-In November 16, WM Entertainment has announced that Jung and Baro will be leaving the agency, with the remaining three members – CNU, Sandeul, and Gongchan – to continue promoting as B1A4.
+On November 16, WM Entertainment has announced that Jung and Baro will be leaving the agency, with the remaining three members – CNU, Sandeul, and Gongchan – to continue promoting as B1A4.

-Solo career
+2012–present: Solo career

-Jung first gained attention for his composing skills with B1A4's comeback title track, "Baby I'm Sorry" (2012), where he was praised by musical professionals.
+Jung first gained attention for his composing skills with B1A4's comeback title track, "Baby I'm Sorry" (2012), where musical professionals praised him.

 In 2013, he made his acting debut in tvN's drama She is Wow.
 The following year, he made his film debut in Miss Granny.
 He also wrote the ending song of the movie.

 In 2015, he starred in Mnet's musical drama Persevere, Goo Hae-ra, where he drew praise for his acting.
 Later that year, he starred in the Hong sisters' romantic comedy drama Warm and Cozy.

 Jung took part in producing the songs "In the Same Place" and "When Cherry Blossoms Fade" for Mnet's 2016 reality survival program Produce 101.
 This was the first time he composed songs for a girl group, and he received praise for his capabilities and versatility as a composer.
 He was named the "No.1 solo composer" of 2016.
 The same year, he starred in KBS's youth historical drama Love in the Moonlight.
 The drama was a hit and led to increased recognition for Jung as an actor.
 Jung reunited with Moonlight co-star Chae Soo-bin a year later in the two-episode drama special If We Were a Season (2017).

 In October 2017, it was confirmed that Jung would star in upcoming body-swap comedy film The Dude in Me.
 The film was released in January 2019.

 In 2018, Jung was cast in Netflix's youth romance drama My First First Love and the web drama Wind-Bell in October of the same year.